Introduction

 Neural encoding of visual homogeneity

-We have found that visual homogeneity is encoded in a specific region of the brain, which we denote as region VH, in both visual search and symmetry detection tasks (Figure 3D, 5D).
+We have found that visual homogeneity is encoded in a specific region of the brain, which we denote as region VH, in both visual search and symmetry detection tasks (Figure 4D, 5D).
 This finding is consistent with observations of norm-based encoding in IT neurons (Leopold et al., 2006) and in face recognition (Valentine, 1991; Rhodes and Jeffery, 2006; Carlin and Kriegeskorte, 2017).
-However, our findings are significant because they reveal a dedicated region in high-level visual cortex for solving generic visual tasks.
+However, our findings are significant because they reveal a dedicated region in high-level visual cortex for solving property-based visual tasks.

-We have found that the VH region is located just anterior to the lateral occipital (LO) region, where neural dissimilarities match closely with perceptual dissimilarities (Figure 3E, 5E).
+We have found that the VH region is located just anterior to the lateral occipital (LO) region, where neural dissimilarities match closely with perceptual dissimilarities (Figure 4E, 5E).
 Based on this proximity, we speculate that visual homogeneity computations are based on object representations in LO.
 However, confirming this prediction will require fine-grained recordings of neural activity in VH and LO.
 An interesting possibility for future studies would be to causally perturb brain activity separately in VH or LO using magnetic or electrical stimulation, if at all possible.
 A simple prediction would be that perturbing LO would distort the underlying representation, whereas perturbing VH would distort the underlying decision process.
+We caution however that the results might not be so easily interpretable if visual homogeneity computations in VH are based on object representations in LO.

 Recent observations from neural recordings in monkeys suggest that perceptual dissimilarities and visual homogeneity need not be encoded in separate regions.
 For instance, the overall magnitude of the population neural response of monkey inferior temporal (IT) cortex neurons was found to correlate with memorability (Jaegle et al., 2019).
 These results are consistent with encoding of visual homogeneity in these regions.
 However, we note that neural responses in IT cortex also predict perceptual dissimilarities (Op de Beeck et al., 2001; Sripati and Olson, 2010; Zhivago and Arun, 2014; Agrawal et al., 2020).
 Taken together, these findings suggest that visual homogeneity computations and the underlying perceptual representation could be interleaved within a single neural population, unlike in humans where we found separate regions.
-Indeed, in our study, the mean activations of the LO region were also correlated with visual homogeneity for symmetry detection (Figure 5A), but not for target present/absent search (Figure 3A).
+Indeed, in our study, the mean activations of the LO region were also correlated with visual homogeneity for symmetry detection (Figure 6A), but not for target present/absent search (Figure 4A).
 We speculate that perhaps visual homogeneity might be intermingled into the object representation in monkeys but separated into a dedicated region in humans.
 These are interesting possibilities for future work.

 Although many previous studies have reported brain activations in the vicinity of the VH region, we are unaware of any study that has ascribed a specific function to this region.
 The localized activations in our study match closely with the location of the recently reported ventral stream attention module in both humans and monkeys (Sani et al., 2021).
 Previous studies have observed important differences in brain activations in this region, which can be explained using visual homogeneity, as detailed below.

 Second, previous studies have reported larger brain activations for symmetric objects compared to asymmetric objects in the vicinity of this region (Sasaki et al., 2005; Van Meel et al., 2019).
-This can be explained by our finding that symmetric objects have larger visual homogeneity (Figure 4E), leading to activation of the VH region (Figure 5A).
+This can be explained by our finding that symmetric objects have larger visual homogeneity (Figure 5E), leading to activation of the VH region (Figure 6A).
 But the increased activations in previous studies were located in the V4 & LO regions, whereas we have found greater activations more anteriorly in the VH region.
 This difference could be due to the stimulus-related differences: both previous studies used dot patterns, which could appear more object-like when symmetric, leading to more widespread differences in brain activation due to other visual processes like figure-ground segmentation (Van Meel et al., 2019).
 By contrast, both symmetric and asymmetric objects in our study are equally object-like.
 Resolving these discrepancies will require measuring visual homogeneity as well as behavioural performance during symmetry detection for dot patterns.

 Finally, our results are consistent with the greater activity observed for objects with shared features observed in ventral temporal cortex during naming tasks (Taylor et al., 2012; Tyler et al., 2013).
 Our study extends these observations by demonstrating an empirical measure for shared feature (target-absent times in visual search) and encoding of this empirical measure into a localized region in object selective cortex across many tasks.
 We speculate that visual homogeneity may at least partially explain semantic concepts such as those described in these studies.

-Relation to image memorability
+Relation to image memorability & saliency

 Conclusions